A woman comforting a younger version of herself

 I Wish I Knew Then What I Know Now

-Thinking back to my early diagnosis days when I was told I had hepatitis C, I thought about what I could pass along to a newly diagnosed patient.
-Knowing now what I know and remembering the scared, frightened woman walking to her car with tears in her eyes.
+Thinking back to my early diagnosis days when I was told I had hepatitis C, I considered what I could pass along to a newly diagnosed patient, especially knowing now what I know and remembering the scared, frightened woman walking to her car with tears in her eyes.

-That moment anyone finds out they have hepatitis C is not something we celebrate.
-Our minds begin to wonder, and fear sets in.
+That moment people learn they have hepatitis C is not something we celebrate.
+Our minds begin to wander, and fear sets in.
 There is no stopping the normal reaction to any diagnosis unknown to a person.

 Back to my advice to a newly diagnosed patient.